alperenYagci/mergeSpecs/legacy/command/create_plan.md

    - Use the **codebase-locator** agent to find all files related to the ticket/task
    - Use the **codebase-analyzer** agent to understand how the current implementation works
    - If relevant, use the **thoughts-locator** agent to find any existing thoughts documents about this feature
-   - If a Linear ticket is mentioned, use the **linear-ticket-reader** agent to get full details

    These agents will:
    - Find relevant source files, configs
-   - Identify the specific directories to focus on (e.g., if WUI is mentioned, they'll focus on humanlayer-wui/)
+   - Identify the specific directories to focus on
    - Trace data flow and key functions
    - Return detailed explanations with file:line references